Mingkai14/Features_Extraction/README.md

 ### (1).
 Tips
   You must cd to the top folder of DDGWizard to run and make sure you are in Features_Extraction virtual environment and finish environment preparation.

   DDGWizard itself supports multiprocessing.
 We recommend utilizing our built-in multiprocessing fuction.
-Avoid running DDGWizard multiple times in the same folder, as conflicts may arise when the program matches files.
+Avoid running multiple DDGWizard in the same time and in the same folder, as conflicts may arise when the program matches files.

 ### (2).
 Generate_Dataset_Executable.py